 'A Hunter's Tales...A Hunter's Trails' by Ron Thomson (2014) was a series of 8 books written especially for Kindle.
 They were drawn from Ron Thomson's 24 years of service as a game ranger/game warden in the Rhodesian Department of National Parks and Wildlife Management - and before.
 They come from the period 1955 to 1980, the final 25 years of the colonial era in Africa.

 Rhodesia, the last of the European possessions in Africa to be de-colonised disappeared into the mists of time when the British colony of Southern Rhodesia became Zimbabwe in 1980.

-There are many epic tales in this series.
+There were many epic tales in this series.
 They are likely to be the last of the truly free-range/fair-chase big game hunting stories to come out of Africa's colonial past.
-Many are hunting adventure gems - epic stories - the likes of which, and the circumstances of which, can never be repeated.
+Many are epic hunting adventure stories - the likes of which, and the circumstances of which, can never be repeated.